Easy Sourdough Lemon Cake: A Simple Traditional Recipe

 How to make the sourdough lemon cake:

-3. In a medium mixing bowl, whip the room-temperature butter with a handheld mixer until very fluffy.
+1. Whip the butter with a handheld mixer until very fluffy.

-4. Add the sugar and mix on high speed for 3-5 minutes.
+2. Add the sugar and mix for 3-5 minutes.

-6. Now, add the juice of about 1 ½ lemons, about 1 teaspoon of lemon zest, a few drops of lemon essential oil (if using), flour, baking powder, and the sourdough starter.
-Gently mix on low until combined.
-Do not over-mix!
+4. Now, add the lemon juice of about 1 ½ lemons, lemon zest, lemon essential oil (if using), flour, baking powder, and the sourdough starter.
+Gently mix together!

 You can also make little individual cakes by baking them in canning jars.
 I show you exactly how to bake a cake in a jar in this post.